 All affected properties must be consulted in writing at least once about any proposed road closure.
+You can use our template resident letter if you wish.
 You should try to resolve any objections before making your application.

 For all community street closures you will need to read the terms and conditions and noise guidance and complete the application form: